Double glazing repairs and maintenance

 You can also try adjusting screws to tighten hinges or mechanisms.
 If you think these need replacing instead, contact the company you bought the window or door from.

-Difficult to open double glazing or that which has dropped can also be caused by the weather.
-Extreme temperatures can cause the frame to expand or shrink and therefore the window or door not move as smoothly – or ‘stick’.
+Difficult-to-open double glazing or that which has dropped or sagged can also be caused by the weather.
+Extreme temperatures can cause the frame to expand or shrink and therefore the window or door won't move as smoothly – it might ‘stick’.

 Wiping the frames with cold water can sometimes help shrink them down slightly – but you shouldn't have to do this regularly.